Travel in Austria

 The lake was formed by the melting of the huge glaciers that were in this area during the last ice age.
 The lake’s waters are extremely clear, and from a distance, their color appears bluish-green.

-In the summer, the water temperature reaches up to 25 degrees Celsius.
-This is the warmest of all the large Alpine lakes in Austria.
-In winter, the lake sometimes freezes over and is used for an experiential ice-skating experience.
+In summer, the water temperature can reach up to 25 °C, making it the warmest of Austria’s large Alpine lakes.
+In winter, the lake sometimes freezes over and is then used for ice skating.

 Since the establishment of public transport lines connecting this area to Vienna and its surroundings, the lake has become an extremely popular place in the summer months.
 Many wealthy families and nobles would come from Vienna to spend time at the lake during the summer.
 The wonderful combination of Mediterranean temperatures in summer, warm and clear water, and pampering hotels is definitely the reason for the place’s popularity among Austrians and tourists alike.